enzymefinance/protocol/README.md

-giveQuantity | `uint256` | Quantity in Melon asset to give to Melon fund to receive shareQuantity receiveQuantity | `uint256` | Quantity in Melon asset to receive from Melon fund for given shareQuantity incentiveQuantity | `uint256` | Quantity in Melon asset to give to person executing request lastFeedUpdateId | `uint256` | Data feed module specifc id of last update lastFeedUpdateTime | `uint256` | Data feed module specifc timestamp of last update timestamp | `uint256` | Time of request creation
+giveQuantity | `uint256` | Quantity in Melon asset to give to Melon fund to receive shareQuantity receiveQuantity | `uint256` | Quantity in Melon asset to receive from Melon fund for given shareQuantity incentiveQuantity | `uint256` | Quantity in Melon asset to give to person executing request lastDataFeedUpdateId | `uint256` | Data feed module specifc id of last update lastDataFeedUpdateTime | `uint256` | Data feed module specifc timestamp of last update timestamp | `uint256` | Time of request creation

 While the Risk Management module takes as input the following parameters: